On Binary Formation from Three Initially Unbound Bodies: Introduction

 Despite renewed interest, modern 3BBF recipes \citep[e.g.,][]{Goodman_1993,Ivanova_2005,Ivanova_2010,Morscher_2013,Morscher_2015} are untested by numerical scattering experiments.
 The only two examples of such studies, \citet{Agekyan_1971} and \citet[][]{Aarseth_1976}---hereafter referenced as \AH{}---suffered from small sample sizes and were limited to equal point masses.
 And while full direct $N$-body codes capture 3BBF naturally, a detailed analysis of this physical process is challenging due to the rarity of the event in the low-mass, small-$N$, or low-density clusters typically modeled by such codes \citep{Tanikawa_2013,Pina_2023}.

 To this day, the direct $N$-body approach borders on being too computationally expensive to practically simulate globular clusters that are simultaneously as massive, old, \textit{and} dense as those in the Milky Way \citep{Wang2016,ArcaSedda2023}.
-Conversely, much faster Monte Carlo and semi-analytic codes use highly approximate recipes \citep[e.g.,][and references therein]{CMCRelease} for 3BBF rather than direct integration with a small-$N$-body code---e.g., \textsc{Fewbody} \citep{Fregeau2004} or \textsc{Tsunami} \citep{Trani2023}.
-In fact, the prescription in \texttt{CMC} automatically pairs the two most massive bodies in three-body ``interactions'' at a numerically untested rate based on the local stellar density, velocities, and masses.
-No rigorous justification exists for this pairing, yet it may have dramatic implications for newly formed binaries and cluster evolution.
+Conversely, much faster Monte Carlo and semi-analytic codes use highly approximate recipes \citep[e.g.,][and references therein]{CMCRelease} for 3BBF rather than direct integration with a small-$N$-body code---e.g., \textsc{Fewbody} \citep{Fregeau2004} or \textsc{Tsunami} \citep{Trani2023}. \texttt{CMC}'s prescription for 3BBF first parses the cluster's radially sorted list of bodies (excluding binaries) into sets of three.
+For each such set, it then decides in probabilistic Monte Carlo fashion whether or not to pair the two most-massive bodies---ignoring the possibility of pairing the lowest mass body---in the set based on the local 3UB encounter rate, estimated from the bodies' masses and the local mean stellar density and velocity dispersion \citep[see Section~2.3.1 of][]{CMCRelease}.
+Importantly, \texttt{CMC}'s 3BBF prescription has only cursorily been tested against direct $N$-body simulations \citep[][]{Morscher_2013}, in which 3BBF occurs naturally; the accuracy of \texttt{CMC}'s 3BBF rate is therefore uncertain.
+In particular, no rigorous justification exists for the choice to pair the two most-massive bodies in each 3UB encounter---a choice that may significantly affect newly formed binaries and cluster evolution.

 Here, we present a rigorous framework for 3UB interactions and self-consistently investigate 3BBF physics through direct $N$-body scattering experiments.
 Our methodology builds upon the work done by \AH{} with adjustments made to correct a minor inconsistency in the Monte Carlo sampling scheme \AH{} adopted from \citet{Agekyan_1971}.
 Our investigation is built on the \textsc{Tsunami} integrator (\citealt{Trani2023}; Trani, Spera, \& Atallah 2024, in preparation) and the \textsc{CuspBuilding} Python package \citep{Atallah_2023}.